 6.2a.3.1 General

-This clause describes the CDR content and format generated for Ranging and Sidelink Positioning converged charging.
+This clause describes the CDR content and format generated for 5GS LCS converged charging.

 The following tables provide a brief description of each CDR parameter.
 The category in the tables is used according to the charging data configuration defined in clause 5.4 of TS 32.240 [1].
 Full definitions of the CDR parameters, sorted by the name in alphabetical order, are provided in TS 32.298 [7].

-6.2a.3.2 Ranging and Sidelink Positioning charging CHF CDR data
+6.2a.3.2 5GS LCS charging CHF CDR data

-If enabled, CHF CDRs for Ranging and Sidelink Positioning converged charging shall be produced for Ranging and Sidelink Positioning chargeable events.
+If enabled, CHF CDRs for 5GS LCS converged charging shall be produced for 5GS LCS chargeable events.

-The fields of Ranging and Sidelink Positioning converged charging CHF CDR are specified in table 6.2a.3.2-1.
+The fields of 5GS LCS converged charging CHF CDR are specified in table 6.2a.3.2-1.

-Table 6.2a.3.2.1: Ranging and Sidelink Positioning converged charging CHF record data
+Table 6.2a.3.2.1: 5GS LCS converged charging CHF record data